-- 2.1 Following submission in CARS, the proposal will follow the automated routing to include the appropriate department(s), college(s), Curricular Services, Provost and Executive Vice President, Undergraduate Curriculum Committee (UCC) or Graduate Council (GC), as appropriate, the Faculty Senate, and President.
-If the proposal involves more than one department and/or college, the proposal will route to each department and/or college. - 2.2 At each step of the routing, the proposal may be approved to move to the next step or returned to a prior level for further action. - 2.3 Following institutional approval, the Office of the Provost and Executive Vice President coordinates submission of required documents to TAMUS; TAMUS Board of Regents; THECB; SACSCOC; and the U.S. Department of Education, as required. - 2.4 Proposals requiring the Full Review Process include: - 2.4.1 New degree programs - 2.4.2 New certificate programs - 2.4.3 New courses - 2.4.4 Existing courses to be offered in a nontraditional format (See, TAMU Rule 11.03.99.M1, Definition of a Credit Hour) - 2.4.5 New minors - 2.4.6 University Studies concentrations - 2.4.7 Undergraduate tracks within an existing degree program - 2.4.8 Dual degree - 2.4.9 Joint degree - 2.4.10 3+2 programs (within TAMU or with another institution) - 2.4.11 Program closure (degree, minor, or certificate program) - 2.4.12 Degree, minor, or certificate name change - 2.4.13 Semester Credit Hour (SCH) change for degree, minor, or certificate
+- 2.1 Following submission in CARS, the proposal will follow the automated routing to include the appropriate department(s), college(s), Curricular Services, Provost & Executive Vice President, Undergraduate Curriculum Committee (UCC) or Graduate Council (GC), as appropriate, the Faculty Senate, and President.
+If the proposal involves more than one department and/or college, the proposal will route to each department and/or college. - 2.2 At each step of the routing, the proposal may be approved to move to the next step or returned to a prior level for further action. - 2.3 Following institutional approval, the Office of the Provost & Executive Vice President coordinates submission of required documents to TAMUS; TAMUS Board of Regents; THECB; SACSCOC; and the U.S. Department of Education, as required. - 2.4 Proposals requiring the Full Review Process include: - 2.4.1 New degree programs - 2.4.2 New certificate programs - 2.4.3 New courses - 2.4.4 Existing courses to be offered in a nontraditional format (See, TAMU Rule 11.03.99.M1, Definition of a Credit Hour) - 2.4.5 New minors - 2.4.6 University Studies concentrations - 2.4.7 Undergraduate tracks within an existing degree program - 2.4.8 Dual degree - 2.4.9 Joint degree - 2.4.10 Combination programs (within TAMU or with another institution) - 2.4.11 Program closure (degree, minor, or certificate program) - 2.4.12 Degree, minor, or certificate name change - 2.4.13 Semester Credit Hour (SCH) change for degree, minor, or certificate programs - 2.4.14 Change to degree, minor, or certificate program requirements with or without a change in SCH

-- programs - 2.4.14 Change to degree, minor, or certificate program requirements with no change in SCH - 2.4.15 Non-Editorial Change to existing courses, such as course description, title, prerequisites, level, or SCH
+- 2.4.15 Non-Editorial Change to existing courses, such as course description, title, prerequisites, level, SCH, contact hours (lecture/lab/other), course number, and prefix - 2.4.16 Course deletion/inactivation